wrapperband/FeathercoinWalletGuide/README.md

 The menus contain a large number of features whereas the buttons have been chosen to represent the basic operation of the wallet that most people will need to perform.

-The overview page is self explanatory, the left side showing the current overall balance and on the right the most recent transactions that have occured.
+The overview page is self explanatory, the left side showing the current overall balance and on the right the most recent transactions that have occurred.

 ![Wallet Main Screen](/images/ftc-0.9.3.2-main.screen.01.png)